Meet Christian and his mom Nicolasa.

 What is the Highly Vulnerable Children’s (HVC) fund?

-First of all, “highly vulnerable children” is another name for children who are considered at greater risk compared to their peers in our Child Sponsorship Program.
+First of all, “highly vulnerable children” is another name for children who are considered more vulnerable compared to their peers in our Child Sponsorship Program.
 The HVC fund steps in when there is a need that cannot be covered by monthly sponsorship funds.

-Children who have been orphaned by AIDS, war and disasters, and children who are disabled or have extra special needs, are children often identified through the local development centers as at-risk.
+Children who have been orphaned by AIDS, war and disasters, and children who are disabled or have extra special needs, are children often identified through the local development centers as highly vulnerable.

 When a child is sponsored through Compassion, the local church enters the life of his family.
 They become well acquainted with him and his needs.
 They are able to notice if the child is in danger or if there is an issue at home.

-If they identify that there is an issue, one that puts the child’s life or his future at-risk then they are able to respond through the HVC fund.
+If they identify that there is an issue, then they are able to respond through the HVC fund.

 The Highly Vulnerable Children’s fund provides interventions that can include: